fishinsea2014/Python_Editor/README.md

-# README #
+# Python Text Editor README #

-This README would normally document whatever steps are necessary to get your application up and running.
+The software is written by:
+ YI SHAN, 14161120
+ JASON QU, 14177256

+This README would give a brief guide for the software.

-### What is this repository for? ###
+###  ###

 * Quick summary
 * Version